-Prospective students interested in attending Brooklyn Law School have the option to apply for admission to our standard 3-year program (full-time only) or our 4-year evening program (part-time only).
-Please refer to the Brooklyn Law School website for a full description and exploration of the J.D. program, our curricular and extra-curricular offerings, and the role of BLS in the Brooklyn community.
+Prospective students interested in attending Brooklyn Law School can apply for admission to our standard 3-year program (full-time only) or our 4-year evening program (part-time only).
+Please refer to the Brooklyn Law School website for a full description and exploration of the J.D. program, our curricular and extra-curricular offerings, and the role of BLS (Brooklyn Law School) in the Brooklyn community.